rule

 Text 19

-Of these sons and grandsons were born tens of millions, o King, as the mothers of the descendants of Krishna numbered sixteen thousand.'
+Of these sons and grandsons were born tens of millions, o King, for the mothers of the descendants of Krishna numbered sixteen thousand.'
+(Vedabase)

 Text 20

-The king said: 'How could Rukmî give his daughter to the son of his Enemy in marriage?
+The king said: 'How could Rukmī give his daughter to the son of his Enemy in marriage?
 Defeated by Krishna in battle awaited he the opportunity to kill Him.
 Please explain to me, o learned one, how this marriage between the two enemies could be arranged.
+(Vedabase)

 Text 21

-Yogis [like you] are perfectly able to see the past, the present, as well as what has not happened yet; things far away, things blocked by obstacles and things beyond the senses.'
+Yogis [like you] are perfectly able to see the past, the present, as well as what hasn't happened yet, things far away, things blocked by obstacles and things beyond the senses.'
+(Vedabase)

 Text 22

-S'rî S'uka said: 'At her svayamvara ceremony did she [Rukmavatî] choose the Cupid manifest [that was Pradyumna] who with a single chariot in battle defeating the kings assembled took her away.
+S'rī S'uka said: 'At her svayamvara ceremony did she [Rukmavatī] choose the Cupid manifest [that was Pradyumna] who with a single chariot, in battle defeating the assembled kings, took her away.
+(Vedabase)

 Text 23

-Rukmî, even though always remembering the enmity with Krishna who had insulted him [10.54: 35], granted, to do his sister a favor, his daughter the son of his sister.
+Rukmī, even though he always thought of the enmity with Krishna who had insulted him [10.54: 35], granted, in order to please his sister [Rukminī], his daughter his nephew.
+(Vedabase)

 Text 24